Email Chat & Support Ticket Etiquette

 When I need to use a chat or support ticket system, I put myself in the agent’s shoes and type to them like I would like to be communicated with.
 Always reflecting extra courtesy and gratitude because I know that is how I can get the results I need.

-By approaching support staff with that extra courtesy, it reflects you are a person they will want to help.
-And that you realize you need help and are open to new concepts and learning a few new things along the way.
+Approaching support staff with that extra courtesy reflects that you are a person they will want to help.
+It also shows that you realize you need help and are open to new concepts and learning a few new things along the way.

 Exactly the type of customer those in the service industry are eager to help.